Case study: Westonbirt

 3. How important a role does sustainability play in the daily work and decisions made at Westonbirt?

 Our mainstay of the arboretum is already very green – our trees!
-However, when you add people, waste and energy-use into the mix you can begin to see where we impact on the environment.
+However, when you add people, waste and energy-use into the mix you can begin to see where we have an impact on the environment.

 At Westonbirt we strive to lessen our impact and co-exist with nature in closer harmony through a number of initiatives including recycling food waste through the Bio-Bee, using rechargeable batteries and bulk buying plant based detergents in our office kitchens.
 These are just a handful of the initiatives we are working on!
 We have also set up a ‘Green Team’ made up of staff from across the site who are championing green and sustainability initiatives.